Qualifications Framework level

 Level of professional qualification

-Latvia has a system of five professional qualifications levels (PQL, 1 – the lowest, 5 – the highest).
+Till 1 august 2022 in Latvia had a system of five professional qualifications levels (PQL, 1 – the lowest, 5 – the highest).

 PQL system covers only professional qualifications (basic education, secondary and higher education stages).